iffse/pay-respects/README.md

 <details>
 	<summary>Nushell</summary>

-> Add the output of the following file to your configuration file:
+> Add the output of the following output to your configuration file:
 > ```
 > pay-respects nushell [--alias <alias>]
 > ```